ekball/C9-README-Generator/Official README/README.md

 ## Important Notes:

     The sample README in the demo video was saved as a screenshot and will be added to this file for an example of the finished product.
 I will also include the link to the clip in this file as well as in the submission of the project.
+The sample README from the video will be the one in the main directory. ** If another README is generated with the program, it will overwrite the sample **

 ## GitHub Links (Repository and Demo Video)